Stefan Effenberg: International career

 Effenberg played 35 games for the Germany national team and scored five goals.
 His debut came on 5 June 1991, in a Euro 1992 qualifier against Wales, as he played the last 18 minutes of a 1–0 away loss.
 He would be an everpresent fixture during the final stages, even netting in the second group stage match, a 2–0 win over Scotland.

 During a group game against South Korea in the 1994 FIFA World Cup.
 Effenberg "gave the finger" to German fans at the Cotton Bowl in the 35 °C (95 °F) heat of Dallas when he got substituted after a subpar performance; the Germans were then only one goal up, after leading 3–0.
 German coach Berti Vogts was so outraged by this incident that he dropped Effenberg from the team on the spot, and declared that he was finished as an international player.

-Effenberg did not appear in another international match again until 1998, when he was briefly re-instated to the national team for a couple of friendly matches in Malta in September, which happened to be Vogts' last two matches as national team coach.
+Effenberg did not appear in another international match again until 1998, when he was briefly reinstated to the national team for a couple of friendly matches in Malta in September, which happened to be Vogts' last two matches as national team coach.
 They turned out to be his last caps for Germany.

 Controversies and personal life

-Effenberg had a history of attracting attention and ire from fans and other players alike with his behaviour.
+Effenberg had a history of attracting attention and ire from fans, managers, and players alike with his behaviour.

 In 1991, prior to a UEFA Cup game against then-semi-professional Cork City, Effenberg told the press he was sure of a victory, saying Cork City midfielder Dave Barry was "like (his) grandfather".
 Barry got his retribution by scoring the opening goal in the team's 1–1 draw at Musgrave Park.

-In the late 1990s, Effenberg was rarely out of the tabloids, especially when he left his wife Martina and revealed an affair with Claudia Strunz, who at that time was the wife of former teammate Thomas Strunz.
-Later, Effenberg published a controversial autobiography, notorious for its blatant contents – which included lashing out at some other football professionals, namely club and national side mate Lothar Matthäus.
+In the late 1990s, Effenberg, already married to Martina, provoked animosity when his affair with Claudia Strunz, the wife of former club and national teammate Thomas Strunz, was revealed.

+Effenberg published a controversial autobiography, notorious for its blatant contents – which included lashing out at some other football professionals, namely club and national teammate Lothar Matthäus.

 In 2001, Effenberg was fined after being found guilty of assaulting a woman in a nightclub.
-The following year, he implied that unemployed people in Germany were in fact too lazy to look for work, and demanded they took benefit cuts.
+The following year, he implied that unemployed people in Germany were too lazy to look for work, and demanded they took benefit cuts.
 The interview was issued in Playboy.

 Strunz and Effenberg were married in 2004, and the player also had three children from his first marriage; the couple then relocated to Florida.